BreakTheBeta/SplashClub/README.md

 This project uses a **"Vibe Makefile"** - a generic service management system that provides clean, minimal output by default with optional verbose mode.

+### Designed for Autonomous Agents
+This Vibe Makefile is specifically designed to make it easier for vibe coding agents, AI assistants, and other autonomous agents to handle starting and stopping multiple services without blocking operations.
+Key benefits for agents:
+- **Non-blocking service management** - Services run in background by default, agents don't get stuck waiting
+- **Easy log access for debugging** - Simple `make log-<service>` commands to get service logs
+- **Clear status reporting** - `make status` shows all services at once with clear indicators
+- **Predictable output format** - Consistent formatting makes it easy for agents to parse results
+- **Automatic cleanup** - Handles stale processes and complex process trees automatically
+- **No manual PID tracking** - Agents don't need to manage process IDs or complex process hierarchies

 ### Prerequisites

 Ensure you have `make` installed on your system.